 Last year, my Davidson College class marked its 10th reunion with an exceptional achievement: 77.8% of the class gave to our reunion gift.
 Not only did this alumni giving rate set a 10th reunion record at Davidson but the college also has never received more donations from any single class in one year.
 While I felt very fortunate to lead the dedicated volunteer team that rounded up our record-breaking reunion gift, we truthfully have passionate, loyal alumni to thank for this result.
 Nevertheless, the EverTrue team asked that I share some of the tactics and lessons from last year’s big campaign.

-Before I jump into these areas, let’s indulge in my appreciation for data and examine the following chart to contextualize this post:
+Before I jump into these areas, let’s indulge in my appreciation of data and examine the following chart to contextualize this post:

 Sources: Voluntary Support of Education Report (2011 Ed.) published by Council for Aid to Education, Davidson College.

 Am I the only person surprised by the national figures on the left-hand side?

 I always expect alumni giving rates to be higher due to two principal factors.
 First, colleges and universities—especially the private schools—rely heavily on alumni contributions.
 Second, the college experience has such a meaningful impact on most people’s lives.
 At least, it influenced mine greatly.

 Since I valued Davison’s impact on me so highly, I jumped at the invitation to serve as reunion co chair and lead fundraising for our reunion gift last year.
 However, if you spend 10-15 minutes with me, you will quickly learn that I prefer big, scary challenges and rarely commit less than 110% to a project.
 Consequently, our reunion fundraising team planned for big things!
 We set “stretch” goals, developed a carefully considered strategy, agreed on critical tactics, and focused on relentless execution to achieve an alumni giving rate of almost 80%.
 I think that four primary factors contributed to this great outcome for the college: